finos-labs/osmm/docs/admin/environment-setup.md

 cp -Rf ~/backups/limesurvey-2022-07-25/application/config/config.php ~/stack/limesurvey/application/config
 sudo chmod -R 777 ~/stack/limesurvey/tmp/
 ```

-Make sure that `/opt/bitnami` is writeable by the `bitnami` user - `sudo chown bitnami:bitnami /opt/bitnami`.
+10. Cleanup downloads using `rm -rf ~/*.zip`

+You can now access the LS instance on `https://<URL>/admin`, login and make sure that everything is in place.